Welcome to Liquid | Author

 Export formats include:

-You can change the font for the headings and body text and manage your WordPress accounts in the Preferences (cmd-,).
+You can change the font for the headings and body text, choose to view your pages in monochrome and manage your WordPress accounts in the Preferences (cmd-,).

 Thank you for being a pioneer Author user.
 These are early days and I look forward to hearing from you.
 Please email me with any questions/comments/bugs/suggestions at firstname.lastname@example.org and of course, if you could Rate Author in the macOS App Store that would be very much appreciated indeed – for a small developer like me, it makes a huge difference!!!